This article is an overview of the most common business structures for small to medium-sized businesses in Australia.

 Again, as for a Sole Trader, the partners in a partnership can usually qualify for one or more of the CGT small business concessions, as well as the general 50% CGT discount.

 A company is a legal entity created and governed under the Corporations Act 2001.
-The most useful benefit of a company is that the liability of a company is limited.
+The most useful benefit of a company is that its liability is limited.
 Most companies used for private business are abbreviated Pty Ltd (Proprietary Limited) as opposed to a public company Ltd (Limited).
 Limited liability means that if a business operated by a company is sued, the shareholders (owners) of the company are not liable for any debt or loss.

 If a company is a private company, it is subject to special rules concerning loans and certain payments to shareholders and their associates in Division 7A and section 109 of the Tax Act.
 Division 7A deems distributions of profits by private companies to shareholders and/or their associates to be taxable unfranked dividends unless they fall within one of the specified exceptions.

-A private company is defined at section 103A(1) as a company which is not a public company in the year of income.
+A private company is defined in section 103A(1) as a company that is not a public company in the year of income.

-The director(s) are responsible for managing the company.
-In contrast to a shareholder, a director can be personally responsible for debts caused by the company e.g. unpaid employee wages or superannuation, insolvent trading.
+The director(s) is responsible for managing the company.
+In contrast to a shareholder, a director can be personally responsible for debts caused by the company e.g. unpaid employee wages or superannuation, or insolvent trading.
 Due to the limited liability of a company, banks often require a personal guarantee by a director for company loans.
-In most circumstances however, a director is not liable for company losses or debts incurred.
+In most circumstances, however, a director is not liable for company losses or debts incurred.